Last updated: 12 June 2026.

 A cenote and Valladolid day may be more comfortable than a tense ruins attempt.

-According to the 31 May 2026 joint announcement from the Yucatán government and INAH, Chichén Itzá is scheduled to reopen on Monday, 1 June 2026.
+According to the 31 May 2026 joint announcement from the Yucatán government and INAH, Chichén Itzá reopened on Monday, 1 June 2026.

-The most important practical detail is that authorities said public access would be exclusively through the CATVI visitor centre.
+The most important practical detail is that public access is exclusively through the CATVI visitor centre.

 No. Do not cancel a whole Yucatán trip because of this closure.